7 Best Running Shoes For Shin Splints in 2025

 2. We run in the shoes and note down everything, from how they fit and feel to how lively and durable they are

-3. We test the shoes in our independent lab, where we cut them into pieces, freeze them, bend and twist them, and perform dozens of test only to end up with 20+ data points that quantitatively describe each shoe
+3. We test the shoes in our independent lab, where we cut them into pieces, freeze them, bend and twist them, and perform dozens of tests to end up with 20+ data points that quantitatively describe each shoe

 4. We publish all our results on our website.
 The data is comparable across other shoes from the same category and is always compared to the average, so that our readers can easily understand the full context.